twse/random-stuff/Readable Fonts/Vietnamese.md

 ## Fonts and keyboards
-Bút Việt (1992), by Nguyễn Doãn Vượng, is a Vietnamese editor for DOS.
-The program displays the about dialog on startup.
+Bút Việt (1992), by Nguyễn Doãn Vượng, is a Vietnamese text editor for DOS.
+On startup it will display the about dialog.

-VIET (1991), by Hoà G. Nguyễn, is a Vietnamese editor for DOS.
+VIET (1991), by Hoà G. Nguyễn, is a Vietnamese text editor for DOS.
 This program comes with a font editor.

 vietdos (1992), by [The TriChlor Group](http://trichlor.sourceforge.net), is a Vietnamese keyboard for MS-DOS.
-Separate executable files are included for VGA and EGA graphics cards.
+Executable files are available for VGA or EGA.
+The screen fonts keeps the tittle if the small i has a grave, acute, tilde or hook above it.

 ## A note on Middle Vietnamese
 The b flourish and apex are not part of my readable fonts.